Pirates vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Chris Bassitt (3-2) for his seventh start of the season.
+- The Blue Jays' Jose Berrios (2-3) will make his seventh start of the season.

+- In six starts this season, he's earned a quality start in two of them.

 |Opponent